Instant Oatmeal vs Oatmeal: The Oats Difference

 - Build and maintain strong bones.

-The magnesium provided by oatmeal helps keep blood pressure levels stable and balanced.
-Recent scientific research examined previous studies and concluded magnesium supplementation decreased systolic and diastolic blood pressure 12.
+The magnesium provided by both varieties helps keep blood pressure levels stable and balanced.
+Recent scientific research examined previous studies and concluded magnesium supplementation decreased systolic and diastolic blood pressure 10.

 Magnesium helps control the following: